The Truth About Butter

 In early 2014, researchers combined data from several studies, and a paper was published reporting no significant link between saturated fat and heart disease was found.
 The media grabbed this news and ran with it.
 However, several scientists – and even some of the report authors themselves – have expressed concern about the numerous errors in the report and have shown where incorrect numbers were pulled from many of the original studies.
 Many scientists are calling for a retraction.

-Furthermore, there were several studies that were not involved in this analysis, including many that have shown that diets low in saturated fats reduce incidence of heart attacks and strokes. (* See note at bottom of post for more info.)
+Furthermore, there were several studies that were not involved in this analysis, including many that show that diets low in saturated fats reduce incidence of heart attacks and strokes. (* See note at bottom of post for more info.)

 Big Fat Confusion